National Negro Congress: History

-NNC, as Gellman demonstrates, launched a broad and multifaceted assault on racism and economic exploitation.
-Forging alliances with organized labor, the Communist Party, and even mainstream civil rights groups, the NNC not only drew on the talents and resources of a cross section of organizations but also established a blueprint, Gellman contends, for subsequent generation of black activists.
+NNC launched a broad and multifaceted assault on racism and economic exploitation.
+Forging alliances with organized labor, the Communist Party, and even mainstream civil rights groups, the NNC not only drew on the talents and resources of a cross section of organizations but also established a blueprint for subsequent generation of black activists according to Erik Geolman.

 Though the NNC coordinated activities with an array of groups, it forged Participants included intellectuals from Howard University, civic and civil rights leaders, labor leaders and religious groups.
 White participation was not excluded.
 Black workers affiliated with the National Negro Congress advocated for integration into the larger and better funded unions such as the CIO.
 Although the CIO supported the foundation of the National Negro Congress to fight for civil rights and against racism, the communist aspect of the Congress deprived both organizations from having strong ties to each other.

 There developed a division between those who supported communism, including its fight on behalf of African Americans, and those who only supported civil rights.
 With the loss of support from the CIO and AFL, African Americans were excluded from major unions.
 With the emergence of the National Negro Congress, the African-American community found refuge with activists identifying as communist.
 Even with having a safe space to discuss about class struggle, Black workers did not have any radical union that took a stand against capital within the race framework.
 In spite of not having the support of the AFL or the CIO, they relied upon the militancy and communist-led organization of the NNC.
 Aside from challenging the concept of racism, members of the National Negro Congress advocated against the fascism abroad and the new deal in the United States.